Caterina Sforza: In the Vatican court

 At the end of the 15th century, Rome was no longer a medieval city, but not yet the important centre of artistic endeavors it would become a few decades later as one of the most important cities of the Renaissance.
 Upon her arrival in May 1477, Caterina found a city full of cultural fervour, with a desire for renovation.

 The atmosphere was a mix of intrigue and power, which was pursued without scruples, with material interests far exceeding the spiritual.
 Caterina was banned by her husband from meddling in politics, but she quickly integrated—owing to her extroverted and sociable character—into aristocratic Roman society.

-As evidenced by correspondence from that period, Caterina immediately became admired as one of the most beautiful and elegant among noble Roman women.
-She was welcomed everywhere, treated with great respect and lavishly praised by all of society including the Pope, and she soon transformed from a simple adolescent into a refined and powerful intermediary between the Roman court and other Italian courts, especially Milan.
+As evidenced by correspondence from that period, Caterina immediately became admired among noble Roman women.
+She was treated with great respect and praised by many, including the Pope, and she soon transformed from a simple adolescent into a powerful intermediary between the Roman court and other Italian courts, especially Milan.

 Girolamo was given a leading position in the expansion policy of Pope Sixtus IV after the premature death of the Pope's favoured nephew, Cardinal Pietro Riario.
 His power grew daily, and he soon displayed increasing ruthlessness towards his enemies.
 In 1480, the Pope, with the objective of attaining a strong domain in the land of Romagna, assigned Girolamo the lordship of Forlì, which had remained vacant after it was sequestered from the Ordelaffi family.
 The new lord tried to earn the favour of the populace by erecting magnificent public buildings and churches, and by abolishing taxes.

 The lives of Caterina and Girolamo changed abruptly with the death of Sixtus IV on 12 August 1484.